 Charles Wilkes was born in New York City, United States and was raised by his aunt.
 He attended present-day Columbia University and joined the United States Navy as a midshipman in 1818.
 Wilkes was promoted to lieutenant in 1826.
 The commanding officer originally appointed to the United States Exploring Expedition was Commodore Thomas ap Catesby Jones.
 It was first requested by John Quincy Adams in 1828, however, funding was only approved in 1836.
 After Jones resigned, Wilkes was assigned by Secretary of War Joel Roberts Poinsett due to his expertise in hydrography, geodesy, and magnetism.
 Further members of the expedition included naturalists, botanists, a mineralogist, a taxidermist, and a philologist.
 The expedition was carried by USS Vincennes and USS Peacock, the brig USS Porpoise, the store-ship USS Relief, and two schooners, USS Sea Gull and USS Flying Fish.

-During their journey, the expedition reported to lost ships and 28 crew members.
-As part of the aftermath, Wilkes was accused of mistreating his subordinate officers, and for excessive punishment of his sailors.
-Charles Wilkes reported the results of the expedition in 1844.
+Wilkes was not uncontroversial as leader of this expedition.
+At the beginning of the expedition, he held the rank of lieutenant, but arbitrarily appointed himself captain and commodore.
+After presenting himself as a despotic officer during the voyage and ordering a massacre of the local population on the Mamanuca Islands, now part of Fiji, he was court-martialed on his return to investigate these incidents.
+He was acquitted on most of the charges, only his punitive methods within the crew were blamed on him.
+Therefore he was transferred to the coastguard for some time.
+But soon he had to do with the elaboration of the expedition reports, which occupied him from 1844 to 1861.
 He edited the 19 volumes and 11 atlases of the expedition and authored Volume XI (Meteorology) and Volume XXIII (Hydrography).
 Wilkes‘ reports also included further information on manners, customs, political and economic conditions of the places they visited.
 The scientific reports further included James Dwight Dana‘s works on Zoophytes, Geology and Crustacea.
 The collected specimens and artifacts became a foundation for the Smithsonian Institution collection.

 References and Further Reading: